-Parties meet to discuss HFC phase-down
+Parties meet to discuss HFC phase-down31st March 2016

 SWITZERLAND: Global efforts to control and phase-down the use of high GWP HFCs reach a crucial point next week with the 37th meeting of the OEWG of the parties to the Montreal Protocol in Geneva.